 Speed: A step slower than the Effect mainly due to the extruded base and softer flex.
 This is good for perfecting a straight line and better than most 299 boards.

-Uneven Terrain: As the day gets chewed up an the groomers turn into the emerging stages of moguls the Sight can handle it pretty well till last chair.
+Uneven Terrain: As the day gets chewed up the groomers turn into the emerging stages of moguls the Sight can handle it pretty well till the last chair.

 Edge Hold: This holds an edge very well.
 Its a combo of a creative site, semi-stiff board and camber touching down closer to the bindings.
 It’s pretty stable